 What is healthy nutrition and why is it important?

 First of all, you need to know what Best Health Nutritionals is all about.
-Health nutritions are consciously using what you eat to enhance health.
-Have you ever heard of a saying “you are what you eat”?
+Health nutrition is consciously using what you eat to enhance health.
+Have you ever heard a saying “you are what you eat”?
 This goes in every sense; therefore you need to optimize your diet to live a healthy lifestyle.

 Poor nutrition can cause damages to your health and also limit you from attaining your true potentials both physically and emotionally.

 Below are two essential food nutrients and their functions you need for a healthy lifestyle;

 Minerals are vital and Best Health Nutritionals that are necessary to stay healthy; we can divide these into two categories, major essential elements such as phosphorus, iron, potassium, magnesium, calcium, and iodine.